 - When: The new hire’s first day on the job

-- Why: The positive impact that the new hire will have on the business and in the community
+- Why: The positive impact the new hire will have on the business and in the community

-5. Discuss New Hire’s Background and Qualifications
+4. Discuss the New Hire’s Background & Qualifications

 - Previous company/companies